Term Plans

 Social Security for NRIs often refers to either benefits earned in a foreign country (like the US) or voluntary schemes back in India.
 US-based NRIs typically need 10 years of work (40 credits) for retirement benefits, which can be received in India.

-Knowing your eligibility and how to claim social security and retirement benefits can help secure a steady income.
+Understanding these benefits can help you secure a stable financial future.
 At the same time, complementing this benefit with life insurance adds an extra layer of financial protection, ensuring stability for you and your family across borders.

 Below are the key points you should know for understanding.
 Social Security eligibility: